Thursday, November 1, 2007

 This past Sunday, the pastor of my church preached a message on Christian love and how church members should be demonstrating it.
 He showed the above video during the message to illustrate his point.
 The video is a parody and exaggerated, but it nevertheless holds a lot of truth.
 Most Christians are only interested in what they can get from going to church.
 Today he wrote up a pretty good post to his blog about it.
 Here is a little excerpt from his blog:

 "Too many believers are more preoccupied with being blessed than being a blessing.
 We have bought into a greedy, indulgent message thinly veiled behind prosperity.
 Where preachers are known for being slick salesmen and not the servants of all.
-Jesus came to give us life that overflows with so much love, joy, and hope that it spills on everyone we know and come into contact with."
+Jesus came to give us life that overflows with so much love, joy, and hope that it spills on everyone we know and come into contact with."The message really struck me.
+Way too often Christians, me included, are not radiating that love and joy that we should have.

 I encourage you to follow the link below and read his entire post.